 Through a series of posters, Professor Hope provides examples that illustrate each reason along with possible responses.

 This poster focuses on reasons relating to memory retrieval, such as forgetting, uncertainty and metacognition and lack of retrieval support.
-You can download the Memory Retrieval poster here.

 The other 5 posters look at other cognitive, social and motivational states: